sspboyd/Presidential_Debates/README.md

   - Python/Pandas, Processing, P5.js, D3.js
 - [ ] define minimum viable first version and use dummy data
 - [ ] add example of data format to data sources section above.
+- [ ] What is the data model here?
+What is the representation model?
+  - Speaker class and subclasses for each speaker and then instances for each time someone speaks?
+Seems overwrought.
+Simpler the better at first.
+  - Lets keep it to each speaker having a text area, colour and width of text dependent on how much each person speaks.
+Simple left/right/centre layout with red/blue/grey for each person.

 ## Contributors